mrsteakhouse/puttable/README.md

 - [ ] Different settings to sort the score board
   - [ ] lowest score
   - [ ] most hole-in-one
-  - [ ] use the best score for a round
+  - [ ] use the best score for a session
 - [ ] Score cart view
 - [ ] View to start a game with selected players
-- [ ] A view for playing a round with multiple player
+- [ ] A view for playing a session with multiple player
 - [ ] Build Helm chart